 Collectors Items and no longer very available

 Women of Colonial Albany: A Community History Calendar for 1986, by Shirley Rice (1985).
 Illustrated stories of twelve Albany women in calendar format, $1.00 or free with order.
+For more infomation abou this work see an article posted via Friends of Albany History (last encountered June 2018).

 Women of Colonial Albany: A Community History Calendar for 1987, by Shirley Rice (1986).
 Illustrated stories of twelve more Albany women, $1.00 or free with order.